Amagama: Personnel

-Certifications and sales
+Certifications

 Releases and singles

 Amagama standard edition was released digitally on January 28, 2022.
-The is about 47 minutes and 22 second consisting of 13 tracks.
+The album is about 47 minutes and 22 second consisting of 13 tracks.

 "Phakade Lami" featuring South African singer Ami Faku and Zimbabwean-born singer Sha Sha was released as third single on October 7, 2021.
 It debuted at number 1 on Metro FM Top 40 Charts and number 4 on Most Popular Radio Singles.